Extracting the spin excitation spectrum of a fermionic system using a quantum processor: Results

 Figure~\ref{fig:real_hardware} shows the results obtained from implementing the unitary quench spectroscopy circuit on the IBM quantum processor ibm\_fez.

 The recovered spectra are in excellent agreement with the theoretical predictions for all the system sizes we considered, ranging from $L=9$ (with $18$ qubits) to $L=15$ (with $30$ qubits).
 As the system size $L$ increases, errors in the computation due to hardware noise become more apparent.
 As observed in the particle number histograms in panels (i-l), computational errors can cause the inclusion of spectral signals from unintended particle number sectors, potentially interfering with the reconstruction of the spin excitation spectrum.
 The distribution of counts in the histograms is compatible with noise driving the system to a maximally mixed state, where the bit strings distribute as a Gaussian around half filling $N_e = L$.
 On the other hand, readout errors on short circuits, where the system state does not become fully mixed, could explain the skewness of the distribution.
 In this work we exploit the particle number conservation of the Fermi-Hubbard model to post-select only those bit strings containing the correct number of fermions (see the orange bars in the histograms in Fig.~\ref{fig:real_hardware}(i-l)).
 This results in an overall improvement of the quality of the reconstructed spectra.
 However, we also note that, as we discuss in Appendix~\ref{app:depolarizing}, the protocol has some intrinsic resilience to bit-flip errors, which are the main responsible for the change in fermionic particle numbers.
+This fact makes this approach suitable even for trapped ions and neutral atoms architectures, where collecting a large number of samples is often impractical due to their inherently slower operation speed~\cite{Hemery_2023}.